 The flood insurance regulations have been around since 1996 (the Act since the 60s!), yet examiners continue to cite numerous violations and fines.
 Compliance seems simple but is much more difficult in practice.
 Flood insurance compliance is always one of the regulators’ principal areas of concern.
-We’ve also had changes in the law, with the Biggert-Waters Flood Insurance Reform Act of 2012, that has influenced compliance efforts.
-As well, we’ve finally seen final regulations around utilizing private flood insurance policies, and new FAQs were recently issued (they hadn’t been updated since 2011), with more to come.
+We’ve also had changes in the law, dating back to the Biggert-Waters Flood Insurance Reform Act of 2012, that has influenced compliance efforts.
+As well, we finally saw final regulations around utilizing private flood insurance policies, and new FAQs were recently issued (they hadn’t been updated since 2011), with more to come.
 At some point in the future there will be significant changes coming to the program due to severe financial issues.
 These changes won’t just change the economics of the program; there will be compliance changes, too.
 We’re not positive what those will be yet, but there are tea leaves to read.
 More recently there have been some relaxed requirements due to the COVID-19 crisis.

 We’ll concentrate on some of the more vexing current issues in flood compliance, such as monitoring, contents coverage, and the ever-present condo problem, by talking through sample scenarios and explaining best practices in keeping your portfolio covered.

 The “Flood Insurance: Compliance Issues and Hot Spots” has been approved for 2.5 CRCM credits.
 This statement is not an endorsement of this program or its sponsor.
 Credits are redeemable for Live attendance only.
 To receive a certificate, email email@example.com.
 Certification holders must report these credits at https://aba.csod.com.

 - Private flood insurance regulations ‘ what do they mean and how does our institution comply?

 - New FAQs ‘ revisions and some new ones

 - Relaxation on some of the timing and force-placement rules due to COVID-19